swccgpc/swccg-card-json/README.md

       ],
       "combo": [
-        "Darth Vader + Grand Moff Tarkin Once per battle, Tarkin may cancel one opponent's destiny just drawn.", " Darth Vader + I Have You Now Add one battle destiny (two if Rebel is Luke) if a Dark Jedi and a Rebel with ability > 2 are involved in the same battle.", " Darth Vader + Force Field Cancels an attempt to target a Dark Jedi with a character weapon."
+        "Darth Vader + Grand Moff Tarkin Once per battle, Tarkin may cancel one opponent's destiny just drawn.", "Darth Vader + I Have You Now Add one battle destiny (two if Rebel is Luke) if a Dark Jedi and a Rebel with ability > 2 are involved in the same battle.", "Darth Vader + Force Field Cancels an attempt to target a Dark Jedi with a character weapon."
       ],
       "matching": [
         "Vader's Custom TIE",